Feature photo: Eilean Donan Castle

 In the 2016 Brexit referendum in Scotland, unlike in England, 62 percent of voters voted for the United Kingdom to remain in the European Union.
 At first glance, this sounds like evidence of great enthusiasm for Europe.
 In reality, however, it is unclear whether the Scots who are enthusiastic about Europe would actually be willing to advance the European project with energy and enthusiasm, or whether they are only interested in the advantages of the common internal market and possible funds from Brussels.
 The European project urgently needs to be reformed and further developed.
 "Europe is not progressing strongly enough," said Emmanuel Macron on May 9.5.2021th, XNUMX at the kick-off event of the "Conference on the Future of Europe" in Strasbourg.
 What can we expect from the Scots?
 For reforms, the EU needs forward-looking and courageous politicians and the citizens who support them.
 Will the Scots still be convinced Europeans if decisions are made in Brussels that do not correspond to their political ideas?

 In a report in the Süddeutsche Zeitung in the run-up to the Scottish regional elections there was a sentence that made me ask such questions: "Many Scots want to be able to determine their own lives, and that's here in Edinburgh and not in London."
-This sentence was quoted as an answer to the question of why the Scots want to become independent (sueddeutsche.de, 5.5.21/XNUMX/XNUMX: "Away with the annoying Englishmen").
+This sentence was quoted as an answer to the question of why the Scots want to become independent (sueddeutsche.de, 5.5.2021/XNUMX/XNUMX: "Away with the annoying Englishmen").
 The decision should be made “here in Edinburgh and not in London.”
 If you change just one word in this sentence, it sounds like a warning sign on the wall: The Scots want to determine their own lives “and they want to do it here in Edinburgh and not in Brussels !'
 A well-known attitude in some EU Member States is reflected here.
 In principle, the European and the European Union are welcomed, but the root of all evil lies in Brussels.
 In other words: enthusiasm for Europe is changeable; Forecasts are difficult to make.

-How should the European Union behave in the looming 'battle' between Edinburgh and London?
-ME should not succumb to the temptation of Brussels Boris Johnson Wanting to retaliate against all the cabals and quibbles during the Brexit negotiations.
+How should the European Union behave in the looming “battle” between Edinburgh and London?
+ME Brussels should not succumb to the temptation Boris Johnson Wanting to retaliate against all the cabals and quibbles during the Brexit negotiations.
 This would be short-sighted and lack sovereignty.
 Above all, the EU should not allow itself to be drawn into the forthcoming clashes between Edinburgh and London.
 The Scots must go down the path to independence themselves.
 Generally speaking, the EU should take on the role of an interested observer who remains at a distance.
 Nicholas of Ondarza argues similarly in his article in SWP-Aktuell.
 The EU would be well advised to continue to treat Scottish independence as an internal UK matter.

 Nicola Sturgeon, the First Minister and Chair of the SNP called on the EU to reserve a spot for Scotland (quoted in SWP Comments No. 38, May 2021).
 Any EU reaction to this wish – positive or negative – would be short-sighted and undiplomatic.
 Rather, the place in the European Union should not only be reserved for Scotland, but for the young generation of the whole United Kingdom.
 It's up to the youngsters to initiate and enforce re-entry into the EU sooner or later.
 Scotland would then automatically be included and back in the EU even without the wounds of a “fight” for independence.
 It is clear to me that this cannot be achieved with the Brexit generation.